-At SpeechEase, an Allied Health Assistant (or AHA for short) is someone who has completed a Cert IV in Allied Health Assisting with specific Speech Pathology elective subjects or is studying Speech Pathology at university.
+At SpeechEase, an Allied Health Assistant (or AHA for short) is someone who is studying a Cert IV in Allied Health Assisting with specific Speech Pathology elective subjects or is studying Speech Pathology at university.

 Allied Health Assistants support your Speech Pathologist by providing therapy that helps you achieve your goals.